natronium/GatorArchipelago/README.md

 ## Instructions
 1. Setup the [GatorRando mod](https://github.com/natronium/GatorRando) as described in its README.
-2. Install [Archipelago 0.5.0+](https://github.com/ArchipelagoMW/Archipelago/releases/tag/0.5.0) (or follow their instructions to run from source)
+2. Install [Archipelago 0.5.1+](https://github.com/ArchipelagoMW/Archipelago/releases/tag/0.5.1) (or follow their instructions to run from source)
 3. Download the latest apworld provided on the [releases page](https://github.com/natronium/GatorArchipelago/releases/latest)
+	- Check to make sure the name of your download does not have any artifacts (i.e. no (1) or other browser added names).
+The apworld should be named "lil_gator_game.apworld"
 	- To create the apworld from scratch: download this repo's source code and zip the whole folder into a file named lil_gator_game.apworld.
 The zip/apworld file should contain a `lil_gator_game` folder at the top level
-4. Doubleclick the apworld &mdash; it should be "installed" (copied) into the `custom_worlds` folder in your Archipelago installation folder
+4. On Windows, double-click the apworld &mdash; it should be "installed" (copied) into the `custom_worlds` folder in your Archipelago installation folder.
+(On Linux and Mac, manually copy the apworld into the `custom_worlds` folder)
 5. Set your options in a .yaml file [as described below](#creating-your-yaml), and put that yaml file and yamls for any other players/games in the `Players` folder in your Archipelago installation folder (note that you will need to run the Archipelago Launcher and click on "Generate template options" to create this folder)
 	- Make sure you remove any yamls for people who are not playing this time!
 If you're planning to play one "world" of Lil Gator Game, there should only be one yaml
 	- The "name" at top of the yamls needs to be unique for each player in the game (sorry, not everyone can be "LilGator")